kubernetes/website/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/migrating-telemetry-and-security-agents.md

 ### [Aqua](https://www.aquasec.com)

-No changes are needed - everything should work seamlessly on the runtime switch
+No changes are needed - everything should work seamlessly on the runtime switch.

 ### [Datadog](https://www.datadoghq.com/product/)

 How to migrate: